Stelios Haji-Ioannou: Disagreement with EasyJet

-In 2010, Haji-Ioannou quit the board of EasyJet, in order to attempt to force the management of the company to abort their expansion plans.
+In 2010, Haji-Ioannou left the board of EasyJet, in order to attempt to force the management of the company to abort their expansion plans.

 In an interview with Management Today, he said: 'EasyJet is seen as a huge success, which I'm happy about, because I own the brand.
 But easyJet is a publicly listed company.
 The share price has gone up and down as it's got bigger and things have happened – but overall, really it's gone sideways.'

 He then went on to say: 'Basically, it's created no shareholder value for 10 years.'

 In 2013, Haji-Ioannou said he had become "increasingly concerned" at easyJet's expansion plans.
 He announced that he sold 200,000 easyJet shares in protest against plans to buy more planes, while his siblings have done the same with their shares.

-In April 2020, Haji-Ioannou publicly called for the removal of EasyJet PLC CEO Johan Lundgren and chairman John Barton over what he describes as a "deliberate mistake" in not terminating a £4.5 billion order for 107 planes from Airbus.
+In April 2020, Sir Stelios Haji-Ioannou publicly demanded the removal of EasyJet PLC’s CEO, Johan Lundgren, and Chairman, John Barton, accusing them of a “deliberate mistake” in failing to cancel a £4.5 billion order for 107 Airbus aircraft.
+His criticism came amid the COVID-19 pandemic, as EasyJet simultaneously sought a £600 million loan from the UK government’s coronavirus support scheme—despite grounding its entire fleet and facing severe financial pressures.

 Personal life

 Haji-Ioannou has lived in Monaco since his family moved there when he was a teenager.

-In the 2006 Birthday Honours, Haji-Ioannou received a knighthood from Queen Elizabeth II for "services to entrepreneurship".
+In the 2006 Birthday Honours, Haji-Ioannou, who holds both Greek and British citizenship, received a knighthood from Queen Elizabeth II for "services to entrepreneurship".

 Haji-Ioannou was a member of the New Enterprise Council, a group set up to advise the Conservative Party on business policy.
 He stated at the time that this appointment did not reflect his political affiliations, adding, "I agreed to be included in the group of entrepreneurs because I was assured it will be non-partisan.
 [There is] not much difference between left and right any more."

 In an April 2010 letter to the Daily Telegraph, Haji-Ioannou joined 23 other UK business leaders, including Marks & Spencer's Stuart Rose and Next's Simon Wolfson, criticising the Brown government's plans to raise National Insurance contribution rates.

 The character of Omar Baba in the BBC comedy series Come Fly With Me is reportedly based on Haji-Ioannou.

 In 2018, he filed an infringement claim against Netflix over their series Easy in a UK court, saying that use of the name breaches the Easy Group's European trademarks.